clvv/fasd/README.md

 # How It Works

-When you source `fasd`, `fasd` adds a hook which will be executed whenever you execute a command.
+When you source `fasd`, fasd adds a hook which will be executed whenever you execute a command.
 The hook will scan your commands' arguments and determine if any of them refer to existing files or directories.
-If yes, `fasd` will add them to the database.
+If yes, fasd will add them to the database.

-When you run `fasd` with search arguments, `fasd` uses [Bayesian Ranking](https://github.com/clvv/f/wiki/Bayesian-Ranking) to find the best match.
+When you run `fasd` with search arguments, fasd uses [Bayesian Ranking](https://github.com/clvv/f/wiki/Bayesian-Ranking) to find the best match.

 # Compatibility

-`fasd`'s basic functionalities are POSIX compliant, meaning that you should be able to use `fasd` in all POSIX compliant shells.
-Your shell need to support command substitution in `$PS1` in order for `fasd` to automatically track your commands and files.
+Fasd's basic functionalities are POSIX compliant, meaning that you should be able to use fasd in all POSIX compliant shells.
+Your shell need to support command substitution in `$PS1` in order for fasd to automatically track your commands and files.
 This feature is not specified by the POSIX standard, but it's nonetheless present in many POSIX compliant shells.